geraldb/talks/webfeeds2.md

 ```

-# Reading XML in Ruby in 2017 What's the state of the art?
+# Reading XML in Ruby - What's the state of the art in 2017?

 - REXML Stdlib?
 - Nokogiri Gem?  (with libxml c-extension)